anna099/hegel/introduction/1-introduction.md

 ## Introduction {#int}

-<blockquote class="epigraph">I saw the Emperor – this world-soul – riding out of the city on reconnaissance.
-It is indeed a wonderful sensation to see such an individual, who, concentrated here at a single point, astride a horse, reaches out over the world and masters it ... this extraordinary man, whom it is impossible not to admire. <footer>G.W.F.
-Hegel to Niethammer, 1806</footer></blockquote>
+<blockquote class="epigraph">Every philosophy is complete in itself, and like an
+authentic work of art, carries the totality within itself.
+Just as the works of Apelles or Sophocles would not have appeared to Raphael and Shakespeare -- had they known them -- as mere preparatory studies, but as a kindred force of the spirit, so Reason cannot regard its former shapes as merely useful preludes to itself. <footer>G.W.F.
+Hegel, <em>The Difference Between Fichte's and Schelling's System of Philosophy</em>, 1801</blockquote>

 ### What is the *Phenomenology of Spirit*? {#what}

 In October 1806, as Napoleon entered Jena, Hegel finished his first book: *The Phenomenology of Spirit*.
-The book is intended to serve as an introduction to Hegel's system of science, showing the 'coming to be of knowledge', as **spirit** [*Geist*] makes its way through various stages towards the stage of scientific knowing, or, *absolute spirit*.[^1] The book is thus a *phenomenology* insofar as it analyses the phenomena (that is, the *appearances*) of consciousness's various attempts at absolute knowledge.
+The book is intended to serve as an introduction to Hegel's system of philosophy, showing the 'coming to be of knowledge', as 'spirit' [*Geist*] makes its way through various stages towards the stage of scientific knowing, or, *absolute spirit*.[^1] The book is thus a *phenomenology* insofar as it analyses the phenomena (that is, the *appearances*) of humanity's various attempts at absolute knowledge.
 This is undoubtedly an ambitious project; and as such it is no surprise that the book is incredibly complex and difficult to understand, even for somebody familiar with modern German philosophy.
 The sheer difficulty in reading Hegel's